Maya Ray

-Maya Ray (9 February 1927 – 11 March 2013) was a lawyer and an Indian politician from West Bengal.
+Maya Ray (9 February 1927 – 11 March 2013) was an Indian politician and lawyer from West Bengal.
 She was elected in a by-election to the Lok Sabha, the lower house of the Parliament of India from Raiganj, West Bengal, in 1972.

 Career

 The by-election was necessitated after her husband Siddhartha Shankar Ray resigned the seat after he became the Chief Minister of West Bengal in 1972.

 As a lawyer she was once referred to as "a noted barrister and former elected official" by the late Thomas J. Manton, a member of the United States House of Representatives.

 Death

 She died of kidney failure on 11 March 2013, two and a quarter years after her husband died.